guildai/guild.ai/pages/start/runs.md

 ## Restore Runs

-If you want restore a delete run, use [runs restore](cmd:runs-restore).
+If you want to restore a deleted run, use [runs restore](cmd:runs-restore).

 Restore all of the deleted runs: